qianglise/python-for-hpc/content/cupy.md

 rs = cp.random.RandomState(seed=seed)
 ```

-However, unlike Numpy, array seeds will be hashed down to a single number and so may not communicate as much entropy to the underlying random number generator.
+However, unlike Numpy, array seeds will be hashed down
+to a single number and so may not communicate as much entropy
+to the underlying random number generator.

 ### NaN (not-a-number) handling

-By default CuPy's reduction functions (e.g., cupy.sum()) handle NaNs in complex numbers differently from NumPy’s counterparts:
+By default CuPy's reduction functions (e.g., cupy.sum())
+handle NaNs in complex numbers differently from NumPy's counterparts:

 ```
 a = [0.5 + 3.7j, complex(0.7, np.nan), complex(np.nan, -3.9), complex(np.nan, np.nan)]